JNRowe/blanco/README.rst

 ------------

 ``blanco`` is a simple tool to help you, or more specifically *me*, keep in touch with people.
-All it does is notify you if you're failing to keep in contact.
+All it does is notify you if you’re failing to keep in contact.
 It is just a quick solution to a simple problem, as long as you use abook_ and your sent mail is locally accessible.